Moving Change of Address Checklist

 Using your credit card often requires inputting your current billing address.
-Unless you want to try and remember your old address every time you use a card, you should update your address with each card company.
+Unless you want to remember your old address when you use a card, you should update your address with each card company.

 Your Pets Veterinarian and Kennel

 If you regularly interact with any other government agencies, like the Social Security Administration, you will want to notify them of your new address to avoid any potential problems with payments and documents.
-You will also want to update your voter registration if necessary.
+Missing your social security benefits check would not be a pleasant experience.

 Bank or Credit Union